Your Cart

 In order to put together meals that facilitate digestion, you first need to know how foods are categorized.
 There are four main food types, plus one neutral category.

-• Neutral foods — This category includes all non-starchy vegetables plus healthy fats like butter, cold pressed oils like olive and coconut oil, along with limes and lemons and non-dairy milks.
+Then there are so-called "neutral foods."
+This category includes all non-starchy vegetables (which are lower in calories and carbohydrates than starchy veggies, plus higher in both fiber and water) plus healthy fats like butter, cold pressed oils like olive and coconut oil.
+Limes and lemons and most non-dairy milks are also considered neutral foods.

 Potential Benefits